BITalinoWorld/dotNet-api/README.md

 The API exposes a single class (Bitalino).
 Each instance of this class represents a connection to a BITalino device.
 The connection is established in the constructor and released while calling the Dispose() method or in the destructor/finalizer.
 An application can create several instances (to distinct devices).
 The library is thread-safe between distinct instances.

-The API was tested in Windows XP (32-bit) and Windows 7 (32-bit and 64-bit).
+The API was tested in Windows 7 (32-bit and 64-bit).

 ## About the sample application